isw-kudos/huddo-docs/docs/boards/dx/auth/websphere.md

 !!! note

-    These instructions are based on the [IBM documentation - Enabling your system to use the OAuth 2.0 feature](https://www.ibm.com/docs/en/was/9.0.5?topic=services-enabling-your-system-use-oauth-20-feature).
+    This step is based on the [IBM documentation - Enabling your system to use the OAuth 2.0 feature](https://www.ibm.com/docs/en/was/9.0.5?topic=services-enabling-your-system-use-oauth-20-feature).

 1. Install the OAuth 2.0 service provider application